papermoonio/build-docs-site/README.md

-# Build Moonbeam Docs Site Static Locally
+# Build Mkdocs Based Docs Site Static Locally

-This repo helps you build the Moonbeam Docs site (all Languages) locally as a static site.
+This repo helps you build the Mkdocs Based Docs site (all Languages) locally as a static site.

 It uses a bash script to build the entire static structure, and then the npm package `http-server` to serve the static site locally.